anas2479/isbar/README.md

 # Isbar (To Educate One's Self)

-The Ibar project is a Somali-native web app to teach Somalian immigrants how to speak English.
+The Ibar project is a Somali-native web app to teach Somali immigrants how to speak English.
 Its design and function are inspired by successful language learning apps such as Duolingo.

 <br>